 The method of GSR is based on the correlation between our mental and physiological reactions – transpiration is such an example.
 When we experience stress or joy, we begin to sweat.
 This is also the case when experiencing emotions such as anger or frustration.
 From the transpiration, the intensity of our emotional arousal can be derived, but not the type of emotion.
 Conversely, during boredom or relaxation transpiration is decreased.
 GSR can measure changes of transpiration with high sensitivity.
 For this purpose, two electrodes are attached to the hands of the test person.
 From the voltage difference across the electrodes, the conductivity of the skin is calculated.

 Thus, GSR provides information about the stress level of a person.
-At the DNI, we complement these results with additional neuroscientific methods, such as EEG, eye tracking and facial coding.
+At the Deloitte Neuroscience Institute, we complement these results with additional neuroscientific methods, such as EEG, eye tracking, facial coding and implicit association testing.
 This enables us to visualize both the mental and emotional response of participants.